 Volunteer with endangered white rhinos, recently reintroduced to Uganda after they were tragically poached to extinction in the 1980s.
 Aid the team at the sanctuary to care for these rhinos, and understand the impact that their reintroduction is having to local biodiversity.
 After 10 amazing days at the rhino sanctuary, head off on a 3 day safari at Murchison Falls National Park to search for elephants, lions and leopards, before taking a cruise up the Nile to the foot of the impressive waterfalls.

 Experience rare desert elephants in the wild, helping these endangered animals and rural communities to co-exist in harmony.
 Enjoy all that desert life brings, from cooking over camp fires to sleeping under the stars, and throw yourself into the volunteer role, which includes tracking elephants, doing building projects and helping the local community.

-Explore an island that time forgot, all whilst encouraging the survival of turtles that reside and nest nearby.
+Explore an island that time forgot, all whilst encouraging the survival of turtles.
 This project is not only important for protecting turtles, but also for bringing income to a remote paradise, untainted by tourism.
 This is a unique way to contribute to conservation and community work, with the added bonus of clear blue seas and golden beaches.